 As soon as we left the city, Alaska prepared for us one surprise after another.
 No, I don’t mean that our tire went flat or we ran out of gas in the middle of nowhere.
 Natural beauty of Alaska was what made us speechless and grateful for being able to experience it all.

 Before reaching Seward we had to pull over multiple times to get closer to nature and take some photos.
 But the images of sunrise along Seward Highway were our favorite.
 Needless to say, I’ve never ever taken so many pictures and collected so many stories like that time in Alaska.
-If I have to choose my favorite travel moments for that year, a trip to Alaska would definitely be one of them.
+If I had to choose my favorite travel moments for that year, a trip to Alaska would definitely be one of them.

 6. Hiking to Devil’s Bridge in Arizona